-But the Act is now under attack as the Trump administration seeks to rescind or reduce protections for dozens of national monuments established over the past 20 years — as well as potentially recommending changes to the Act, severely curtailing or eliminating presidents' authority to designate national monuments.
+But national monuments are under attack as the Trump administration seeks to slash protections for national monuments — and a hostile Congress may seek changes to the Act that would severely curtail or eliminate presidential authority to designate new national monuments.

-The Antiquities Act is one of America’s oldest, most important conservation laws, allowing presidents to quickly protect natural and cultural resources when Congress could or would not act in order to preserve objects of “historic and scientific importance.”
-Within monument areas special sites and objects are protected; they may be exempted from mining, logging or oil and gas development, though some monument designations “grandfather in” existing land uses.
+The Antiquities Act, also known as the National Monuments Act, is one of America’s oldest, most important conservation laws, allowing presidents to quickly protect natural and cultural resources on public lands when Congress fails to act in order to preserve objects of “historic and scientific importance.”
+Special places and objects are protected within monument areas; they may be exempted from mining, logging or oil and gas development, though some monument designations “grandfather in” existing land uses.

-On April 26, 2017, President Trump signed Executive Order 13792 directing the Interior Department to review every monument designated since 1996 that is larger than 100,000 acres , as well as any monument the secretary deems should be reviewed.
-Under the terms of the order, 27 national monuments are being reviewed.
-Bears Ears National Monument in Utah has been singled out for expedited review for the president's consideration and potential rescission or reduction in size.
+On April 26, 2017, President Trump signed Executive Order 13792, directing the Interior Department to review every monument designated since 1996 that is larger than 100,000 acres , as well as any monument the secretary deemed should be reviewed.
+Under the terms of the order, 27 national monuments were reviewed.

 On May 5, 2017, the Interior Department started a public comment process on the 27 national monuments.
 Zinke visited a handful of national monuments and met almost exclusively with their opponents, including representatives of the oil, gas and timber industries.
 Zinke submitted his report to Trump by the Aug.
 24 deadline, but the report was kept secret until it was leaked to the press on September 17.